d3rp/clima/README.md

     ./script.py foo

+Now this could be linked as an adhoc command for example:

+    ln -s $PWD/script.py ~/.local/bin/my_command

+### Packaging a Clima based tool

-For the "maximum user ergonomics", one could [package this as a runnable command](https://github.com/d3rp/my_tool) - publish in pip etc - and then approach the convenience factor shown at first.
+For a pip-installable package, one could [package this as a runnable command](https://github.com/d3rp/my_tool) - publish in the public or one's private pypi etc - and then approach the convenience factor shown at first.

+    pip install my_tool
+    my_command foo -h

+To publish with poetry is quite straight forward.
+First create an account in pypi.org and then:

+    cd <project directory>
+    poetry build
+    poetry publish

+You can use `version` to bump up versions:

+    poetry version patch

 ## Building/Installing from source

 This repo is based on [poetry](https://poetry.eustace.io).